Hop Hop and AWAY!

 The 10K course takes participants out and back past Riverside Country Club and then returns past the start/finish area for about 1.5 miles along the Marine Drive bike path before returning to the start/finish area.
 The 10k is also chip timed and is professionally and accurately measured to ensure an excellent race experience.

-The 5K course takes participants out and back past Riverside Country Club and starts and finishes at the same location as the half marathon.
+The 5K course takes participants out and back north on 33rd and up onto the Marine Drive bike before finishing at the same location as the half marathon in front of the Kliever Armory.
 The 5K is also chip timed and is professionally and accurately measured to ensure an excellent race experience.

 USATF Certified and Chip-timed Half

 The Half Marathon course is always certified and professionally chip timed!
 5K and 10K courses will be professionally chip-timed and ACCURATELY measured (always) but not a USATF certified course.